Farm to School

 Since 2009, Local Food Hub has tripled the number of schools accessing local food, now serving over 70 public schools in eight districts, as well as private schools and universities.
 Among participating public school systems, over 40% of students are entitled to free or reduced-price meals, making efforts to bring nutritious, fresh foods to school children all the more important.
 In addition to the school lunch program, Local Food Hub’s participation in snack programs and after-school and summer-feeding programs is helping to make access to healthy, local food the norm, not the exception, for all segments of the community.

-This year, Local Food Hub will provide grass-fed beef, sweet potatoes, romaine lettuce, spinach, apples, kale, broccoli, butternut, acorn and spaghetti squash, gold and red potatoes, apple cider, and peppers to Greene County Schools, Albemarle County Schools, Charlottesville City Schools, Nelson County Schools, Waynesboro Public Schools, and Staunton City Schools.
-To educate students about the fresh, tasty snacks and lunches they will enjoy throughout the week, it will host in-school demonstrations with partner producers, including Spring Gate Farm, located in Greene County, Hill Farm Vintage Vegetable, located in Louisa County, Dickie Brothers Orchard, located in Nelson County, Wenger Grape Farm, located in Waynesboro, and others.
-Activities include meet-the-farmer events, taste tests, garden activities, and more.
+In 2014, Local Food Hub provided grass-fed beef, sweet potatoes, romaine lettuce, spinach, apples, kale, broccoli, butternut, acorn and spaghetti squash, gold and red potatoes, apple cider, and peppers to Greene County Schools, Albemarle County Schools, Charlottesville City Schools, Nelson County Schools, Waynesboro Public Schools, and Staunton City Schools.
+To educate students about the fresh, tasty snacks and lunches they enjoyed throughout the week, it hosted in-school demonstrations with partner producers, including Spring Gate Farm, located in Greene County, Hill Farm Vintage Vegetable, located in Louisa County, Dickie Brothers Orchard, located in Nelson County, and others.
+Activities included meet-the-farmer events, taste tests, garden activities, and more.